Determining Financial Need

 Families who have more than one child, regardless of the spacing of those children, have to pay more for college than families who have one child.
 Your Expected Family Contribution (EFC), as determined on the CSS Profile application, takes into account (among other things) the family size and the number in college.
 So, as the number in college increases, the EFC will be adjusted accordingly.
 By having the EFC adjusted down, a family will potentially demonstrate more financial need.
 The same holds for the opposite - that is, an adjustment will take place for the decrease in the number in college.
 So, if the number in college decreases, the EFC will increase accordingly.
 By having the EFC increase (or adjusted up), a family will potentially demonstrate less financial need and if a family demonstrates less financial need, all need-based aid will be reduced accordingly.
 Although Fairfield University is unable to meet every family's financial need, when awarding need-based financial aid, we do take into account the number in college on the CSS Profile.
 Starting with the 2024-2025 academic school year, the FAFSA application no longer considers the number in college in its methodology.
 However, the number in college questions is still asked on the form.

 Fairfield University requires that the custodial parent is responsible for completing both the FAFSA and CSS Profile applications.
 The custodial parent is the parent who provided more than 50% of the student's financial support in the last 12 months.
 If this parent is remarried, the step-parent's information must also be reported on these applications.
-In cases of divorce or separation, the University also requires that the noncustodial parent complete the Noncustodial PROFILE application to be considered for institutional need-based aid.
+In cases of divorce or separation, the University also requires that the noncustodial parent complete the Noncustodial PROFILE Waiver Appeal Form to be considered for institutional need-based aid.
 It is recommended that the noncustodial parent (NCP) complete this application by the stated deadline for the student to receive a complete financial aid award.

 While divorce, separation, or the unmarried status of parents may complicate the extent to which one or both parents can contribute, it does not absolve either parent of this obligation.
 Our policy for determining the financial need of students whose parents are divorced or separated derives from the central principle that both parents are responsible for the support of their children to the extent that they are financially capable.